 Not in the mood for poke?
 No problem.
 You can choose from a variety of other dishes, including quesadillas, gyoza, chicken wings and more.

-One of my absolute favorites on the Hawaiian Poke Co menu has to be the crab fries.
+One of my absolute favorites on their menu has to be the crab fries.
 For $10 you get a huge platter of crispy fries topped with a generous portion of fresh snow crab.
 I usually enjoy my fries on their own, as a side or with some ketchup for dipping, occasionally with chili and cheese.

 Never have I tried them with snow crab but this dish is imprinted in my memory as my new favorite way to eat fries!